endreszabo/blog/content/blog/2018-05-31_ebp036_archzfs-repo-for-kernels.md

 :: spl-linux-lts: installing linux-lts (4.14.44-1) breaks dependency 'linux-lts=4.14.41-1'
 :: zfs-linux-lts: installing linux-lts (4.14.44-1) breaks dependency 'linux-lts=4.14.41-1'
 ```
-And *bam*, nonexistent kernel version is needed.
-A new kernel is available for installing, at the time of writing this post:
+And *bam*, the required kernel is not in the official core repo anymore.
+Only a newer kernel is available, at the time of writing this post it is:

 ```
 # pacman -Ss ^linux-lts$